carlos-urena/carlos-urena.github.io/graphics/planetoids/index.md

 ## (2) Vertex displacement

 After computing the sphere, we need to modify the vertexes positions to give it a characteristical _bumpy_ look.
 The natural option for this is to apply a radial displacement to each vertex, that is, to use a scalar factor $$f_i$$ to modify the distance from the origin to the $$i$$-th vertex.
 This yields a mesh resembling a planet whose height is different at each point, where _height_ here means _distance to the planet center_.
-If we name $$v_i$$ to the original position of the vertex and $$v_i'$ the displaced position, we will compute the latter as:
+If we name $$\cv_i$$ to the original position of the vertex and $$\cv_i'$$ the displaced position, we will compute the latter from the former as:

 $$
-     v_i' := f_i\, v_i
+     \cv_i' ~=~ f_i\, \cv_i
 $$

 Here, we assume we are using a cartesian coordinate frame whose origin is in the planet-center